bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 To decode, you essentially can do the reverse operation.
 However, there is a
 subtlety: you need the sender and receiver to have access to the distribution in step 1.
-The natural choice the prior, which is what is available throughout the process (assuming you have the model).
+The natural choice is the prior, which is what is available throughout the process (assuming you have the model).
 You wouldn't be able to use the posterior because when you are trying to decode :math:`\bf z`, you would need access to :math:`\bf x`, which you don't have available.
 Additionally, you need